LIDONGgittt/ShieldSynthesisForReal/README.txt

 Running our synthesis tool:
 ===========================
  - Open a shell in the directory where you extracted this archive.
- - Execute
-    > python ./shield.py -h
-   to get a list of command-line arguments.
  - If you only want to synthesize a shield from a safety specification, then executing
     > python ./shield.py path/to/spec_automaton.dfa
    should be enough.
 You can also list several .dfa-files, then the tool automatically computes the product automaton.
-You can also add the option -f to simplify the winning region computation by using implication.
+You can also add the option -f to simplify the winning region computation by using implication:
+    > python ./shield.py path/to/spec_automaton.dfa -f
  - The safety specification automaton is defined with a very simple textual format.
 This format is described in the file docs/InputFormat.txt.
- - Example input files can be found in the directory inputfiles/specs/automata/*
+ - Example input files can be found in the directory inputfiles/*
+ - To run the old too by R. Bloem[2], use option -a ksalgo:
+    > python ./shield.py path/to/spec_automaton.dfa -a ksalgo
+ - More usage of the tool, executing
+    > python ./shield.py -h
+   to get a list of command-line arguments and more help messages.

 Reproducing the results from the paper:
 =======================================